-DS1: Supporting heterogeneous sources (from RML/xR2RML/SPARQL-Generate) Whether the mapping language is focused on a single type of data source, or can support multiple.
-FunUL targets tabular data sources.
+DS1: Supports heterogeneous data sources (from RML/xR2RML/SPARQL-Generate) Whether the mapping language is focused on a single type of data source, or can support multiple.
+FunUL is targeted to tabular data sources.
 The other mapping languages have support for - and are extensible to - other data sources.